atmcdon/atmcdon/README.md

 ### Welcome to My GitHub Projects! 🌟

-Dive into my world of coding and cybersecurity.
+Dive into my world of coding, networking, and cybersecurity.
 Below, you'll find my projects categorized to showcase my diverse skill set and areas of interest.
 Stay tuned for future projects and ideas in development!

 #### Web Development Projects